diannedejesus/update_contacts/readme.md

 Learn how to create a low-fidelity wireframe in Lucidchart to include within your software design document. -->

 ## Goals and milestones
-- [partial] Click through handler
-    - [completed] Implement display of data
-- [completed] Setup a verification for cases submitted without a link to associate it to an entry
-    - [partial]make an option to permit the user to eliminate the non-relevant link -[]figure out how to make mongoose update / replace a field with similar data
-    - [completed]include more information with the link to make it easier to identify the correct one from the incorrect one
-- [completed] fixed error with dashboard not counting the without link access amount
-- [completed]Make sure the disabled entry stays disabled through out application.
-    -[complete]Made sure the submit button was disabled if all data was already verified
-- [completed]Make email dynamic ~~and have application look for an email if one is not provide in the submitted data.~~ [would override the data precations already implemented] if none found advice the user of importance, inability to provide email confirmation.
-    - [completed]Add an option after the fact to include an email to send the confirmation.

-### Secondary Goals
-- [] add a reference for empty link counting when database is first created
-- [] Format phones numbers to a standard representation
-- [] view for the verified data (most likey a list)
 - [] Credentials: add or remove access to your contacts credentials.
     - [] Might elimanate the storage of this data and just ask user to verify everytime they want to access
 - [] Delete and/or replace the local list of contacts (will erase all data)
+- [] add a reference for empty link counting when database is first created
 - [] Allow user to add a new entry to historic list (data can be added or disabled/enabled)
     - [additional feature] allow for adding a reason for disabling
+- [] view for the verified data (most likey a list)

+### Secondary Goals
+- [] Format phones numbers to a standard representation

 - [ ]Modify the admin view / dashboard
 - [ ]Add input verification to receipt page for after the fact email entry
 - [ ]Possibly track who enter an email after the fact for a receipt but does not want it associated to its account.
+- [completed] Setup a verification for cases submitted without a link to associate it to an entry
+    - [partial]make an option to permit the user to eliminate the non-relevant link -[]figure out how to make mongoose update / replace a field with similar data
+    - [completed]include more information with the link to make it easier to identify the correct one from the incorrect one

 ### Wishlist Feature
 - [ ][additional Feature] Collect submit fails with reason for fail